zwiebert/tronferno-mcu/README.md

 ### How to build on Linux or Windows and flash to ESP-8266

 * Prepare Hardware:
-  * esp8266 (development board) connected to USB on your PC
+  * Esp8266 board connected to your PC-USB.
-  * RF receiver connected to D1 on the MCU board
+  * RF receiver connected to esp8266-GPIO5 (= pin D1 on mini boards)
-  * RF transmitter connected to D2
+  * RF transmitter connected to esp8266-GPIO4 (= pin D2 on mini boards)

 configure the Makefiles in user/esp8266/